Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 Step 2: Mix the Dough

-When your starter has peaked, mix everything for the dough in a bowl: 325g water + 120g active sourdough starter + 10g sea salt + 400g bread flour + 100g whole wheat flour (or just 500g bread flour if you prefer—no other changes needed).
+When your starter has peaked, mix everything for the dough in a bowl: 325g water + 120g active sourdough starter + 10g sea salt + 400g bread flour + 100g whole wheat flour.

 If you’d rather skip the whole wheat, you can use 500g of bread flour instead—no other changes needed.
 You could reduce the water by 10-20g if you want the same texture, but I say keep it simple!